MediaArea/MediaConch/Architecture/GlobalArchitecture.md

 ## Core

 The Core is the main service and runs in a passive, background mode.
+The Core serves as communication between all plugins within and outside of the PreForma MediaInfo system and between all layers.

 * controls the checkers and manages data for the User Interface
 * waits for commands from new files daemon and User Interface
 * send commands to the scheduler for files checking
 * communicates with the database to store and retrieve data from the checkers

+The Hyperviser layer supports the following requirements:

+- Scheduling
+- Statistics
+- Reporting
+- User management
+- Policies management

 Interface :